SocietyForArtisticResearch/texteditor-elm/README.md

 - when a media is direclty inserted after upload, it shorly appears as a previously uploaded media ? (seems to occur on ff)
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?
+- we should force an update of DOM when the css "userclass" is changed.

 Casper: